 AGGREGATE & QUARRY ASSOCIATION

-MITO are looking for extractive sites to host students enrolled in their RockUp® programme for 2021.
+MITO are looking for extractive sites to host students enrolled in their RockUp® programme.

 The programme involves hosting a student possibly interested in our sector for one day per week, over a 10-week period please.
 This will give them exposure to our industry while completing a couple of Level 2 Unit Standards – you can find the criteria for these unit standards in the RockUp® brochure.
 Once we have sites identified, MITO will approach local schools for interested students.

 This is a great opportunity for us to showcase our industry to potential workers, and demonstrate to these young people the benefits of our sector.